aaronblythe/test_apache/README.md

 # Role Example:

-Notice this in the output of the 'kitchen converge run'
+Notice this in the output of the 'kitchen converge' run

        Recipe: test_apache::default
          * template[/etc/httpd/sites-available/my_app.conf] action create